DenizIsik58/traffic-speed-prediction/README.md

 Everything in this repository is currently under development and is being development for the company <u>[Solita](https://www.solita.fi/en/?utm_campaign=EST:+Brand&utm_term=solita&utm_source=adwords&utm_medium=ppc&hsa_kw=solita&hsa_acc=2178929025&hsa_mt=e&hsa_grp=123766618555&hsa_tgt=kwd-334844187&hsa_src=g&hsa_cam=13334249436&hsa_net=adwords&hsa_ad=525097120039&hsa_ver=3&gclid=CjwKCAjw9-KTBhBcEiwAr19igyzTDgaTbxDB4OXuDHPWwFqxYIEXXrlGfyWRza2-p1sCwaj-uH7nPBoCzR4QAvD_BwE) </u>.
 The following information provided is used to boot up the application for development purposes or deploying the docker stack to production.

+This repository is managed by dependabot in order to keep all packages up to date and be alerted if there are any vulnerabilities in the source code.
 ## Development

 ### Prerequisites